Canvas Settings | Linearity

 To access the canvas Settings window, tap the Settings button at the very top of the Quick Settings and then select Canvas from the sidebar.

-In this window, you find sub-windows as View, Snapping, and Customize Interface.
+In this window, you fins sub-windows as View, Snapping, and Customize Interface.

 By opening this View sub-window, you can quickly turn on and off some functionalities as Rulers , Guides , Smart Guides , Dimensions and Touches .